 Antibody therapies are a type of immunotherapy and are also known as a targeted therapy.
 Other targeted therapies will be discussed on the ‘targeted therapy’ page.

 What are monoclonal antibody therapies?

-Antibody therapies or also known as monoclonal antibody therapy are a more specific therapy than chemotherapy.
-This means that they are directed at a target that is located on tumour cells, as opposed to normal body cells.
-Monoclonal antibody therapies are treatments that get natural immune system functions to fight cancers.
-These drugs may be used in combination with other treatments.
-Not only does this make for effective lymphoma treatment, it also reduces the side effects.
-Normal cells are minimally affected.
+Antibody therapies or also known as monoclonal antibody therapy can be more specific therapy than chemotherapy.
+This means that they are directed at a specific target that is located on tumour cells, or in the immune system.
+Monoclonal antibody therapies are treatments that help your own immune system to fight cancers.
+These medications may be used with other treatments.
 There are different types of monoclonal antibody therapies that include:

 - Monoclonal antibody therapy